Shrewd-Man/Equipotential-Visualizer/README.md

 To compile and run:
 - Navigate to the project directory
+- Replace `"./eqLinesRendered.png"` with desired file path for the rendered image
 - Use `gcc main.c -o equipotential -lm` to compile (assuming you use math functions)
 - Run `./equipotential`